-State scholarships pay particular attention to applicants pursuing certain high need fields.
-Many states have well-funded nursing and education programs, for example, as these two fields are constantly in need of new recruits, especially in high-need or low-income communities where turnover is commonplace.
-But these awards often come with a caveat – those who are awarded state scholarships to work in a certain field or specialty must often either remain in the state for a certain period of time or spend some of that time working in the above-mentioned high-need areas.
+State scholarships pay particular attention to applicants pursuing careers in certain high-needs fields.
+Many states have well-funded nursing and education programs, for example, as they are constantly in need of new recruits, especially in low-income communities where turnover is common.
+These awards often come with conditions – recipients of state scholarships may be required to work in a certain field or specialty or remain in the state for a certain period of time in the aforementioned high-needs fields post-graduation.
 The Kentucky Higher Education Assistance Authority (KHEAA) Teacher Scholarship, for example, provides financial aid to Kentucky students pursuing their initial teacher certifications at participating Kentucky schools.
-If recipients don’t complete their Kentucky education programs or take on a job certified by the Kentucky Department of Education post-graduation, any scholarship they receive becomes a loan, with interest attached.
-The same is true for many career-specific state scholarships, so make sure you read the award’s description and eligibility requirements carefully.
+If recipients don’t complete their Kentucky education programs or take on a job certified by the Kentucky Department of Education post-graduation, any scholarship they received becomes a loan with interest.
+The same is true for many career-specific state scholarships, so pay close attention to the award’s description and eligibility requirements.